-There are thousands of SLPs in the United States and the world.
-But MY clients get me.
-We develop a relationship based on trust and warmth.
+There are thousands of SLPs in the United States and the world, all with different skillsets, experience, and approach.
+But MY clients get to work with me.
 I listen to my clients goals, concerns and priorities.
 We look at what is feasible.
 And if the goals are “too big”, we break them down into smaller steps.
 I will push when needed, but only to reach YOUR goals.
 Not mine.

 The plan we develop isn’t my plan.
 It’s our plan.
 You chose the destination.
 I use my therapeutic skills and research-backed strategies to get you there.
 Encouraging and guiding you through detours and roadblocks along the way.

 I use my skills, what i know will work, and modify to fit my client.
 I can only do that when I listen first and foremost.